MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 > [!NOTE]
 > ODBC applications may not work well with `NVARCHAR(MAX)` type.
 You can cast the data to `NVARCHAR(`*n*`)` using the `Language` parameter in the connection string.
 For example, `Language=any@MaxStringSize:5000` will encode strings as `NVARCHAR(5000)`.

-### ODBC user authentication

-User authentication is done via the ODBC driver set up.
-As described in the previous section, select **Active Directory Integrated** as the authentication option when configuring the ODBC data source.

 ### ODBC application authentication

 To use service principal authentication with ODBC, you must provide an Azure Active Directory tenant ID in the ODBC connection string.
-Specify the tenant ID in the Language field.
+Specify the tenant ID in the `Language` field.

 For example, specify the tenant with `Language=any@AadAuthority:<aad_tenant_id>`.